How ITIL has helped organizations worldwide deliver digital transformation

 Connecting thousands of investors with local SMEs across Quebec is a major undertaking, with stakeholder trust at the top of the list of priorities.
 Fondaction needed to ensure they could deliver a consistently high-quality service to their customers - and ITIL was central to their efforts to raise standards across the organization.

-• Customer satisfaction has increased to 4.95 out of 5
+With ITIL in place: Customer satisfaction has increased to 4.95 out of 5 Successful change completion has improved by 7 %

 Managing the pivot from hardware to digital services